 Parents/Guardians driving students to and from school are to drop off and pick up students using designated areas only.
 Cars are not permitted in the MHS Staff parking rows.
 Cars are not permitted in the bus loading/unloading zone.
-The speed limit in front of the school is 10 MPH, and it will be enforced by local police.
-Please drop students off and pick students up at the curb of designated areas only
+The speed limit on school grounds is 10 MPH, and it will be enforced by local police.
+Please drop students off and pick students up at the curb of designated areas only.

-Senior Driving/Parking
+Student Driving/Parking

-Only SENIORS may drive to school.
-Seniors who are licensed to drive must register their cars with MHS.
-Parking spaces will be assigned to students who apply for and pay for a parking permit.
+Only students with a valid NJ drivers license and a school issued parking permit may drive to school.
+Students who are licensed to drive must register their cars with MHS.
+Parking spaces will be assigned to students who apply for and pay for a parking permit while spaces are available.
 Parking hang tags will be distributed and must be displayed at all times.
 The school assumes no liability for the security of any student vehicle.